Microsoft/azure-docs.pt-pt/articles/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions.md

             await SendMessageBatchToTopicAsync();
         }
     ```
 5. Execute a aplicação.
-Deverá ver o seguinte resultado:
+Deverá ver o resultado seguinte:

     ```console
     Sent a single message to the topic: mytopic